Cross Creek Water Reclamation Facility

 Rockfish Creek Water Reclamation Facility

-- Awards: NC AWWA WEA George W. Burke Safety Award (2016); 1988 National Environmental Protection Agency (EPA) Operations and Maintenance Award
+Awards: Wastewater Treatment Plant Operations & Maintenance Excellence Award for the East Region (2019); NC AWWA WEA George W. Burke Safety Award (2016); National Environmental Protection Agency (EPA) Operations and Maintenance Award (1988)

 PWC also implements a water reuse program at the two water reclamation facilities.
 The recycled water is utilized for in-plant uses such as seal water, cleaning of equipment, and for various plant processes.